 When the reappointment or succession of a member of the board of directors or a member of the executive committee who is also a member of the board of directors is discussed, the person in question shall not be present.

-4. Executive committee
+4. EXECUTIVE COMMITTEE

 4.1.
-Responsibilities of the 'executive committee'
+Executive committee

-The board of directors delegated the daily management of the Company to a collegiate body that, since 1 July 2014, is called the "executive committee".
+The board of directors of 11 June 2014 delegated the daily management of the Company to a collegiate body that, since 1 July 2014, is called the "executive committee".